gidoUninova/nova-school-of-science-and-technology-novaas/README.md

 # NOVA Asset Administration Shell

 The NOVA Asset Administration Shell (NOVAAS) is an open source reference implementation and execution environment - developed by NOVA School of Science and Technology - for the Asset Administration Shell (AAS) concept proposed by the Reference Architectural Model for Industrie 4.0 (RAMI4.0).
-The AAS is an implementation of the concept of Digital Twin for industrial applications - in the context of the Industrie 4.0 - and establishes the cornerstone for interoperability between production assets.
+The AAS implements the concept of the Digital Twin of a physical object turning it into an Industrie 4.0 component that facilitates interoperability in industrial applications.

 This repository contains file that are needed to build a docker image for NOVAAS.
 In order to install and run it, dowload/clone the repository and build and run the dockerfile and/or the docker-compose file.